How to load file resources (XAML)

 Learn to load file resources from various locations.

-You can access file resources in app files that you deliver as part of the app package, or that you include as part of a SDK or framework package, or from application state, or from the web.
-You can reference these files in markup (such as HTML, or Notifications XML), or via code (such as XmlHttpRequest or storage file APIs).
+You can access file resources in app files that you deliver as part of the app package, or that you include as part of a component or framework package, from app data, or from the web.
+You can reference these files in markup (XAML attributes, or Notifications XML), or via code (such as Windows.Web.Http or storage file APIs).
 The examples here show the file resources in specific contexts, but you can use most of them in various other contexts.

-To access files from the web, you can use a standard absolute HTTP URIs.
+To access files from the web in XAML, you can use a standard absolute HTTP URIs.

 To access files from your application package, you can use either a direct or a logical file path to refer to the resource.
 This is true even if the files have multiple language, scale, contrast, or other variations.
 See Quickstart: Using file or image resources for an introduction.